 This prize is awarded annually to the company that effectively integrates analytics into organizational decision-making, and has repeatedly applied ORMS principles in pioneering, novel and lasting ways.
-The 2021 prize winners, Amazon will describe their innovative O.R. work in the INFORMS Prizes and Special Sessions Track.
+The 2022 prize winner, Wayfair will describe their innovative O.R. work in the INFORMS Prizes and Special Sessions Track on Tuesday, April 5 at 1:50pm.
 The 2022 winner will be recognized at the Edelman Gala on Monday evening.

 Previous winners include BNSF Railway, Disney, U.S. Air Force, GM, Chevron, Memorial Sloan-Kettering Cancer Center, Sasol, Jeppesen, Intel, General Electric Global Research Center, Schneider National, Air Products and Chemicals, Procter & Gamble, UPS and other leading companies.

 The George D. Smith Prize is aimed at strengthening ties between academia and industry by rewarding institutions of higher education for effective and innovative preparation of students to be good practitioners of operations research.
 The Prize is generously underwritten by UPS.
 Awarded for the first time in 2012, past winners are Carnegie Mellon University, H. John Heinz III College, Sauder School of Business, University of British Columbia – Center for Operations Excellence, MIT Leaders for Global Operations, Naval Postgraduate School, and Tauber Institute for Global Operations at University of Michigan.

 The teams will present their work to the judges on Sunday, April 3.

 The Smith Prize winner will be announced at the Edelman Gala on Monday, April 4.
 The 2022 winner will give their presentation on Tuesday, April 5 in the INFORMS Prizes & Special Sessions Track.

 Daniel H. Wagner Prize for Excellence in Operations Research